 No matter what version you’re playing, the basic goal of all poker is to simply achieve the best five-card hand and beat the other players to win the combined wagers.
 Hand rankings are listed in the back of this guide.

-To find a place at a table, head to the Lotus Room and speak to the poker supervisor.
+To find a place at a table, speak to the poker supervisor.
 They will be able to advise you of the games being played, the betting limits and the availability of seats.
 The supervisor will also be happy to answer any other questions you may have about Casino Canberra Poker, the games, or the casino in general.

 To make Poker at Casino Canberra as welcoming as possible, we display our poker etiquette.
 Take the time to have a quick read, and you’ll be playing like the pros in no time!